ChangChunHe/pyvaspflow/docs/source/index.rst

-..
-Defect-Formation-Calculation documentation master file, created by sphinx-quickstart on Sat May 25 19:47:24 2019.
+.. pyflow documentation master file, created by sphinx-quickstart on Sat May 25 19:47:24 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Defect-Formation-Calculation's documentation!
+Welcome to pyflow's documentation!
 ========================================================

 .. toctree::